-The Spirit of Steve Jobs Continues But Is The New Apple A Pearl?
-Apple Engineers Are Losing Interest in iPhones
+The Spirit Of Steve Jobs Continues But Is The New Apple A Pearl?
+Apple Engineers Are Losing Interest In iPhones

 “We are looking to decentralize the decision-making.
 We want to grow a bunch of leaders in our company.”

-Perhaps Apple engineers tired of endlessly tweaking iPhone technology, are truly representative of Steve Jobs’ free and innovative spirit.
-Jobs dropped out of College, to follow his heart and forge his own path.
+Perhaps Apple engineers, tired of endlessly tweaking iPhone technology, are truly representative of Steve Jobs’ free and innovative spirit.
+Jobs dropped out of college to follow his heart and forge his own path.

-Later, Steve Jobs left the country to explore spirituality in India as explained in The Inquisitr.
+Later, Steve Jobs left the country to explore spirituality in India as explained in the Inquisitr.
 Steve even left Apple for over 10 years, though some say he was pushed out.

-Today former Apple Engineers embark on a new project.
+Today former Apple engineers embark on a new project.
 Pearl is creating electronic safety features for existing vehicles.
 While Tesla works to create the cars of the future, Pearl works to give existing cars some of the same advantages.

-The former Apple Engineers working for Pearl are trying to make life better and safer for ordinary people.
+The former Apple engineers working for Pearl are trying to make life better and safer for ordinary people.
 Their work for Pearl is far different than simply tweaking iPhones.
 They are inventing.
-The current Pearl projects include rear view backup cameras called rear vision, that hide away under the license plate, and self-parking features.
+The current Pearl projects include rear view backup cameras called rear vision that hide away under the license plate and self-parking features.

 Initially Apple Corp. wanted to create a car called Titan to compete with Tesla, but opted out in the end.
-Then Pearl, took on a life of its own apparently, as the Steve Jobs fledglings left the nest to form a new automotive tech company.
+Then Pearl took on a life of its own apparently as the Steve Jobs fledglings left the nest to form a new automotive tech company.

-Former iPhone engineer Brian Sander, now working for Pearl explains how Pearl hopes to help drivers.
+Former iPhone engineer Brian Sander, now working for Pearl, explains how Pearl hopes to help drivers.
 Are Steve Jobs values reflected in his words?

 “Adding safety features to the cars on the road today is a way to make them more useful.
 We want to help people to modernize their cars without having to buy a new one.”